Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Analysis of thermo-osmosis problem

 \subsubsection{Comparison of the thermal-slip coefficients between the slip-flow theory and the numerical analysis}

 In this section, we compare the thermal-slip coefficient $\b21$ and $\bnum$ for representative cases of attractive $(U=1)$ and repulsive $(U=-1)$ potentials with various values of $\chi(=\delta/k)$ that characterizes the effective range of the potential.
+Recall that we are interested in developing a slip-flow theory for small $k$ and thus we choose $k\leq 0.05$ below.
+Recall also that the value of $\chi$ is assumed to be $O(1)$ quantity by the assumption Eq.~\eqref{eq:same-order}.

 First, let us consider the case of $U=1$ (attractive potential).
-For a fixed $\chi>0$, Fig.~\ref{fig:U=1}(a) shows that the ratio $\bnum/\b21$ varies linearly with $k$, being consistent with Eqs.~\eqref{eq:slip-flow-sol} and \eqref{eq:bnum}, and that $\bnum\to\b21$ as $k\to0$.
-The numerical values of $\bnum$ and $\b21$ are provided in Table~\ref{tab:U=1} of \SM~\ref{sec:values-of-b21}.
+For a fixed $\chi>0$, Fig.~\ref{fig:U=1}(a) shows that the ratio $\bnum/\b21$ varies linearly with $k$, that is, $\bnum/\b21 \approx 1 + \lambda_\chi k$, where $\lambda_\chi$ is a slope depending on $\chi$.
+These trends are consistent with Eqs.~\eqref{eq:slip-flow-sol} and \eqref{eq:bnum}, although it is seen that the higher-order analysis is necessary to obtain the information of slope $\lambda_\chi$.
+To further check the trends of Fig.~\ref{fig:U=1}(a), the numerical values of $\bnum$ and $\b21$ for some $k$ and $\chi$ are provided in Table~\ref{tab:U=pm1}.
+Without the potentials (i.e., $U=0$), the present thermo-osmosis problem is reduced to a classical thermal transpiration problem (see, e.g., Refs.~\cite{Niimi1971,Ohwada1989a}).
+The thermal-slip coefficient $\b21$ in Table~\ref{tab:U=pm1} for this case, $\b21=0.38316$, is the same as that reported in Ref.~\cite{Sone2007} up to five decimal points, ensuring the accuracy of the present numerical analysis.
 As the range of the potential $\chi$ increases, Fig.~\ref{fig:U=1}(b) shows that $\b21$ also increases except for $\chi=0.25$ at which a slight decrease is observed.

 Next, we consider the case with $U=-1$ (repulsive potential).
-Figure~\ref{fig:U=-1}(a), corresponding to Fig.~\ref{fig:U=1}(a), shows that $\bnum\to \b21$ as $k\to0$ for various values of $\chi$.
-The numerical values of $\bnum$ and $\b21$ are provided in Table~\ref{tab:U=-1} of \SM~\ref{sec:values-of-b21}.
+Figure~\ref{fig:U=-1}(a), corresponding to Fig.~\ref{fig:U=1}(a), shows that $\bnum\to \b21$ as $k\to0$ for various values of $\chi$ (see also Table~\ref{tab:U=pm1}).
 As the range of the potential $\chi$ increases, Fig.~\ref{fig:U=-1}(b) shows that $\b21$ decreases for $\chi>0$ (the case of $\chi\to0$ will be discussed below), and eventually changes the sign at $\chi\approx 0.6$.
 Thus, the effect of the potential on the thermal-slip coefficient is more pronounced in the repulsive case than in the attractive one, as increasing $\chi$ ultimately reverses the flow direction.
 Moreover, the rate of increase in the magnitude $|\b21|$ with respect to $\chi$ is steeper than that observed for $U=1$ (attractive potential).
 A more quantitative discussion of this behavior will be provided later in Sec.~\ref{sec:effect-of-U}.

 It is worth noting that, for $U=-1$ [Fig.~\ref{fig:U=-1}(b)], the thermal-slip coefficient $\b21$ does not converge to the value corresponding to the case without potential $(\chi=0)$ as $\chi\to0$.
 This singular behavior is not observed in the attractive case ($U=1$) [Fig.~\ref{fig:U=1}(b)].
 To clarify this singular behavior, we show in Fig.~\ref{fig:U=-1}(c) the values of $\b21$ versus $\chi$ for $|U|/\chi=1$ ($U<0$) instead of $U=-1$.
 Then, $\b21$ for $\chi\to0$ smoothly approaches that for the case without potential.
 The singularity comes from the fact that, in the Knudsen-layer problem [Eq.~\eqref{eq:KLproblem-decomposed21-maintext}], we can estimate $U (\tdif{\tpsi}{\eta})|_{\eta=0} \approx U/\chi$.
 Hence, the limit $\chi\to0$ leads to the blow up of the term $U (\tdif{\tpsi}{\eta})$ when $U$ is finite, although its support vanishes.
 In the case of $U=-1$, it is expected that the blow up of $U (\tdif{\tpsi}{\eta})$ with the vanishing support results in a nonvanishing effect on $\b21$.
 The behavior of $\b21$ observed in Fig.~\ref{fig:U=-1}(c) supports the above discussion.